3-D Stochastic Numerical Breast Phantoms for Enabling Virtual Imaging Trials of Ultrasound Computed Tomography: Computer-simulation of the data acquisition process

 where $\alpha_0(\textbf{r})$ is the AA coefficient and $y$ is the AA exponent.
 As explained in Section \ref{sec:att_exp}, $y$ was assumed to be spatially homogeneous and its numerical value was determined for each phantom as a function of the fatty and glandular volume fraction.
 Equations \eqref{eqn:lossy_wave_eq} were discretized on a uniform Cartesian grid and solved using a time explicit pseudospectral k-space method \cite{tabei2002k}.
 Acoustic transducer locations were approximated by using the center of the pixel to which they belong to.
 Discretization parameters are reported in Table \ref{tabsystems}.
+Note that, while finite difference or finite volume discretizations usually require about 10 points per wavelength (ppw), pseudospectral method can correctly capture the solution with as little as 2 ppw.
 A high-performance GPU-accelerated implementation of the psuedospectral k-space wave solver, developed by the authors\cite{huang2013full,matthews2018parameterized} was employed to perform the simulations.
 The amplitude of pressure at all transducer locations was recorded as a function of time.